 - Completed and submitted a student profile to the academic fieldwork coordinator.

-Detailed policies and procedures pertaining to the Academic Fieldwork Program, please refer to the Fieldwork Handbook.
+For detailed policies and procedures pertaining to the Academic Fieldwork Program please refer to the 2015-2016 Fieldwork Manual.